Bren828/Custom-Play-Hub/README.md

 #### Gameplay
 - Each team is given a certain number of points at the beginning of the round (e.g., 200).
 - For every kill of an enemy player, 1 point is deducted from the opposing team.
-- A weapon store is available to players where they can choose the necessary weapons.
-- A leaderboard is available to players, displaying current positions in the match.
-- Assist system.

 ### Counter-Strike
 In Counter-Strike mode, players are divided into two teams: terrorists and counter-terrorists.